Chingu-cohorts/pmrok-chgmgt/Section-01-Project-Manager-Concepts.md

 This is also known as a Kanban board and it imposes a workflow to your project that gives you visibility to the progress of the project based on the state of its tasks.

-# Editing Section 03 Up & Running: Managing Application Secrets
+# Up & Running: Managing Application Secrets

 ## Introduction